LukerCZ/digital-electronics-2/Project1/README.md

 ### Joystick

 Joystick consist of two potenciometers which decide on what position is joystick turned.
-By reading a values from potenciometers we can convert this into position of X and Y axis in outr program.
+By reading a values from potenciometers we can convert this into position of X and Y axis.

 #### Picture of Joystick